Skip to content

 A life-long positive impact project in Hawke’s Bay

-With your help, the modern accessible Rowan Apartments will provide a home for four more flatters (residents) living with complex physical disabilities resulting from brain injuries, neurological, or genetic conditions.
+With your help, the modern accessible Rowan Apartments provides a home for four more flatters (residents) living with complex physical disabilities resulting from brain injuries, neurological, or genetic conditions.
 More than leading accessible accommodation, Rowan Apartments empower choice, dignity, and control.

 Accessible design

 Designed with accessibility in mind, the apartments aim to empower each flatter by offering a living space that aligns with their unique life.
-Each of the two buildings will be home for two flatters with their own bedroom and ensuite and a shared living space.
+Each of the two buildings is home for two flatters with their own bedroom and ensuite and a shared living space.

 Specialist support